 - Now multiply the number with a factor of twenty to get the total alkalinity value.

 - Record the test results and log it down.

-High magnesium and calcium content in the boiler feed water can lead to hardness of boiler water.
+High magnesium and calcium content in the boiler feed water can lead to the hardness of boiler water.
 This condition over time can cause severe scaling on the tubes and boiler fittings.
-The test represents the hardness of the boiler water indicating the required amount of boiler chemicals to be added time to time.
+The test represents the hardness of the boiler water indicating the required amount of boiler chemicals to be added from time to time.